 PICT is a complete model of therapy, developed by Penny Parks as she journeyed to find her own resolution for childhood trauma.
 Penny wrote two books in the early 90’s (links below) to share her learning both with individuals looking for self-help and with therapists hoping to help survivors of abuse.

-Penny has continued to refine the model, and it remains at the leading edge of therapy, integrating CBT (Cognitive Behavioural Therapy), imagery rescripting, TA (Transactional Analysis, focusing on child, parent and adult ways of relating), and neurolinguistic programming techniques.
+Penny continued to refine the model, and it remains at the leading edge of therapy, integrating CBT (Cognitive Behavioural Therapy), imagery rescripting, TA (Transactional Analysis, focusing on child, parent and adult ways of relating), and NLP (neurolinguistic programming) techniques.

 What happens in PICT therapy?

-She is thorough, caring, knowledgeable, supportive and keeps her sense of humour close at hand” – Penny Parks
+She is thorough, caring, knowledgeable, supportive and keeps her sense of humour close at hand.

 Amazon: Penny Park’s Amazon page